Looking for how to grill vegetables? Here's a recipe for the BEST grilled vegetables. The seasonings really make it special. Try this today!

 Root vegetables are the first veggies that come to mind when you think about grilling or roasting.

-Potatoes, parsnips, sweet potatoes and carrots are some great choices to start with.
+To make the best grilled vegetables, start with a base of potatoes, parsnips, sweet potatoes and carrots.
 Grilled Corn-on-the-cob, asparagus, broccoli, cauliflower, Brussels sprouts, zucchini, yellow squash, onions, green or red bell peppers, and tomatoes are good choices as well!

 How to grill vegetables?

 Simply toss them in olive oil (don't be stingy with the oil), with some salt and pepper to taste, Italian seasoning and onion powder.

 Prepare your grill grates with oil or foil.
 You do have oil on the vegetables too, so you won't have to use a lot.
 Set your grill to medium then get ready for this easy side dish.

 Depending on which vegetables you choose you can either put them straight on the grill, fold them in foil, cut up on kabob skewers, throw in a basket, or on a baking sheet.
 They also make grill pans you could use.
 The possibilities are really endless for this dish.

 You'll want to grill your vegetables on medium-high heat about 6-8 minutes or until the veggies are crisp-tender and are lightly charred.

 What's the best way to serve these vegetables?